ashwini688/SafetyRing-Public/TERMS_OF_USE.md

 ### 1. ✅ Acceptance of Terms

 By installing, accessing, or using the SafetyRing mobile application ("the app"), you agree to be bound by these Terms of Use ("Terms").
 If you do not agree to these Terms, you may not use the app.
-These Terms constitute a legal agreement between you and the developer of SafetyRing ("we," "us," or "our").
+These Terms constitute a legal agreement between you and the developer of MySafetyRing ("we," "us," or "our").

 ### 2. 🚨 Not an Emergency Service

-**IMPORTANT:** SafetyRing is **not** a replacement for emergency services (such as police, fire, or medical services).
+**IMPORTANT:** MySafetyRing is **not** a replacement for emergency services (such as police, fire, or medical services).
 In the event of an emergency, you must contact your local emergency service providers immediately.

 > **Delivery of alerts is not guaranteed.** The functionality of the app, including the sending of SMS messages, the timing of alerts, and the accuracy of location data, is dependent on many factors beyond our control.
 These include your device's hardware, its operating system, your permission settings, and the reliability of your mobile carrier's network.